COANelmejor/Practical-Guide-to-FP-TS/README.md

 ## Description

-This is a practical guide to FP-TS, a library for functional programming in TypeScript.
+This repository is a practical guide with examples to show how to use [`FP-TS`](https://www.npmjs.com/package/fp-ts), a library for functional programming in TypeScript.

-It is a collection of useful libraries and tools for functional programming in TypeScript.
+It is a collection of useful examples.

-To run the examples, you need to install all the dependecies.
+To run the examples, you need to install all the dependencies.

 ```bash
 npm install